Parenting siblings of children with autism spectrum disorder

 - use a trusted babysitter or respite carer to look after your child with ASD for a day or weekend – this way you can spend a longer period with your other children.

 You might feel that it’s unfair to spend more time with your child with ASD than your other children.
-But the important thing is to make your other children feel special during their time with you, even if it’s only for a few minutes a day, such as when you pick them up from school, or at bedtime.
+But the important thing is to make your other children feel special during their time with you, even if it’s only for a few minutes a day, like when you pick them up from school, or at bedtime.

 If your other children feel that they’re also special to you, they’ll come to understand the situation more and more as they get older.
 They’ll be less likely to feel resentful towards their sibling.